matron2017/ML-related/README.md

-# Python-ML-related- contains projecst related to machine learning, which are made with python.
+# Python-ML-related- contains projects related to machine learning, which are made with python.